thebeebs/oracle-code-adventures/kubernetes/README.md

 ### Setting up your screens ###

-**Please be carefull to read the instructions and use your "userxx" label for the appropriate objects.**

 **Use Incognito/Private mode in your browser and do not use your personal GitHUb or Wercker accounts, we will all be sharing the same accounts today**

 - Open a browser window on [https://github.com](https://github.com) and sign in using the credentials provided